Trackunit/developer-hub/api-docs/data-model.md

 ### EngineAirFilterDifferentialPressure

  The difference in air pressure as measured across the engine air filter.
-Unit of measurement: _kilopascal._
+Unit of measurement: _kiloPascal._

 ### CumulativeIdleHours

- The cumulative hours hours the machine has been idle.
+ The cumulative hours the machine has been idle.
 Unit of measurement: _hours._

 ### BatteryChargerState